siciovas/Vinted-2023-autumn/README.md

 2015-03-01 S MR
 ```

-Your program should output transactions and append reduced shipment price and a shipment discount (or '-' if there is none).
-The program should append 'Ignored' word if the line format is wrong or carrier/sizes are unrecognized.
+Your program should output transactions and append a reduced shipment price and a shipment discount (or '-' if there is none).
+The program should append an 'Ignored' word if the line format is wrong or carrier/sizes are unrecognized.

 ```
 2015-02-01 S MR 1.50 0.50